 It is very difficult to be innovative at the highest level in any discipline.
 For some chefs, it’s simply a matter of combining ingredients, but that’s something you can do with your eyes closed.

-There, chef Miquel Moy, a close friend of his father, helps him to become familiar with basic culinary techniques.
-A few months later, in 1981, he starts work at the Club Cala Leña, in Es Canà, Ibiza.
-After four months, he returns to Barcelona, performing varied tasks in establishments such as El Suquet, Castell Arnau and Martinique.
-In 1982 he finds a job in the prestigious Finisterre restaurant, staying there until he leaves to do military service, on July 2nd, 1982.
+Miquel Moy, the chef at the hotel restaurant and one of his father’s close friends, taught Ferran the basic culinary techniques.
+After a few months, now in 1981, he found work at Club Cala Leña, in Es Canà, Ibiza.
+He returned to Barcelona a few months later and took on different jobs in establishments such as El Suquet, Castell Arnau and Martinica.
+In 1982, he joined the prestigious Finisterre restaurant, where he remained until he was called up for military service on 2 July 1982.

-In 1990 elBulli S.L. is created, a company founded by Juli Soler and Ferran Adrià, developing different lines and models of business.
+In 1990, elBulli S.L. was founded by partners Juli Soler and Ferran Adrià, which developed different lines and models of business.

-At the end of 1987 Ferran and Juli decide to make an organisational change, dividing the restaurant season into two parts: six months of restaurant service and six months of closure.
+In late 1987, Ferran and Juli divided the restaurant’s season into two parts: there would be six months of restaurant service and six months when the restaurant would be closed.

-Ferran marries Isabel Pérez in 2002.
-They do not have any children.
+Ferran married Isabel Pérez in 2002.
+The couple have no children.

-elBullifoundation is created, a private family-run foundation promoted by Ferran Adrià and Juli Soler.
+This date marks the founding of elBullifoundation, a private, family-based foundation led by Ferran Adrià and Juli Soler.

 The Galaxy is the business model of Juli Soler, Ferran Adrià and Albert Adrià concerning elBullirestaurante.
 In 1998, a key decision was taken as to how the business model should be, making a conceptual change based on the following premise: keeping elBullirestaurante at the cutting-edge.
 To give us the necessary freedom to do this, a business model for elBullirestaurante was created, based on consultancy and image work, and the formation of our own business lines.